The PPP-completeness of the Ward-Szabo theorem: Preliminaries

 Let $\mathcal{C}$ be a complexity class, and let $R \subseteq \{ 0, 1 \}^* \times \{ 0, 1 \}^*$ be a search problem.
 We say that $R$ is $\mathcal{C}$-hard if there is a polynomial-time reduction from $S$ to $R$ for every search problem $S$ in $\mathcal{C}$.
 The problem $R$ is said to be $\mathcal{C}$-complete if $R$ is $\mathcal{C}$-hard and belongs to the class $\mathcal{C}$.

-\paragraph{Complexity Class $\PPP$} \citeauthor{Pap94} \cite{Pap94} has introduced a $\TFNP$ subclass based on the pigeonhole principle, called the complexity class $\PPP$.
+\paragraph{Complexity Classes $\PPP$ and $\PWPP$} \citeauthor{Pap94} \cite{Pap94} has introduced a $\TFNP$ subclass based on the pigeonhole principle, called the complexity class $\PPP$.
 This class is defined as the set of all search problems that are reducible to the search problem \Pigeon (see \cref{Def:Pigeon}) in polynomial time.

 The pigeonhole principle (also known as \textit{Dirichlet's principle}) \cite{Jukna11} states that for all positive integers $n, m, \ell$ with $n > m \ell$, when we partition the set $\{ 1, 2, \dots, n \}$ into $m$ groups, there always exists a group with at least $\ell+1$ elements.